Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: The Laplacian Solver

 The proof of this theorem is included in \Cref{appendix:main_result}.
 We note that a guarantee with respect to the $\mathcal{L}(G)^{\dagger}$-norm---as in \Cref{lemma:schur_chain}---can be translated to a guarantee in the $\mathcal{L}(G)$-norm.
-This incurs only a logarithmic multiplicative overhead, since it is assumed that the weights are polynomially bounded and the dependence on $1/\epsilon$ is logarithmic.
-Thus, the overhead is subsumed by the factor $\overline{n}^{o(1)}$; see \cite[pp. 19--20]{Vishnoi}.
-Finally, based on this theorem we derive two main corollaries, which are implied directly by \Cref{lemma:minor_aggregation-congest} and \Cref{lemma:minor_aggregation-ncc}:
+This incurs only a logarithmic multiplicative overhead since it is assumed that the weights are polynomially bounded and the dependence on $1/\eps$ is logarithmic~\citep[pp. 19--20]{Vishnoi}.
+Thus, the overhead is subsumed by the factor $\overline{n}^{o(1)}$.